Reimittv/SurvivalRevivalIronMON/README.md

 You may now buy 15 potions after beating Brock, increased from 10.

-Enhanced the victory road full clear prize to be 3 move tutors up from 1.
-If you're able to somehow pull off a full clear in this format, you deserve a big reward!
+Enhanced the victory road full clear prize to 3 move tutors.
+It's the riskiest full clear, you deserve a big reward!

 ## General Rules for All Games